 - his/her supervisor, for sufficient reasons, does not grant leave without pay.

 Prior to separation, management shall meet with or notify the employee in writing of the proposed separation.
 The employee shall have an opportunity either in this meeting or in writing to propose alternative methods of accommodation.
 It is management's responsibility to consider the employee's proposed accommodations.
 If the proposed accommodations or other reasonable accommodations are not possible the employee must be advised in writing of the final separation decision and effective date.

 Separations Due to Unavailability may be grieved or appealed through the University grievance procedure or if alleging discrimination go directly to the Office of Administrative Hearings.

-An SPA employee transferring to another university department or state agency must receive a transfer appraisal from his/her current supervisor to be forwarded to the gaining unit.
+An SHRA employee transferring to another university department or state agency must receive a transfer appraisal from his/her current supervisor to be forwarded to the gaining unit.
 Likewise, the transferring employee's supervisor must document that employee's progress on current work plans in conjunction with the next level manager prior to leaving a supervisory position.
-The appraisal should be documented on an NC State SPA Transfer Appraisal Form, with a copy provided to the employee.
+The appraisal should be documented on an NC State SHRA Transfer Appraisal Form, with a copy provided to the employee.

 Guiding Policies and Other Resources

 Office of State Human Resources

 NC State University